Send the link below via email or IMCopy

 Science parks may provide services, connections, institutional setting (for legitimation & brokering) that is not common outside these parks.

-However, in developed economies, institutions, national innovation system is developed (Young, Peng, Ahlstrom, Bruton, & Jiang, 2008), science parks do not provide such added value.
+However, in developed economies, institutions, national innovation system is developed (Young, Peng, Ahlstrom, Bruton, & Jiang, 2008)

 Effects of science parks stronger in emerging economies or nascent markets